 After seeing a child dig in a dumpster for food, Reverend Clayton Lewis (then pastor of Munger Place United Methodist Church) resolved to do what he could to relieve this situation in East Dallas.
 In 1982, he began programs to assist families with food and clothing.
 The East Dallas Cooperative Parish was formed to provide the churches with resources to become outposts of service for their neighborhoods in need.
-This led, in 1985, to the formation of what is now Wilkinson Center, an agency that combines food and emergency assistance to families with multi-generational educational opportunities that can change their lives.
+This led, in 1985, to the formation of what is now Wilkinson Center, an agency that combines food and emergency assistance to families with educational opportunities that change their lives.

 The name honors volunteer Ruby Wilkinson whose family gave the Center a generous gift when she passed away.